 Accounting for 16% of US eCommerce sales in 2015, affiliate marketing is a channel partner that businesses can’t afford to ignore.
-What is a channel partner?
-Marketing channel partners direct clients to a company’s store or sell products on behalf of a manufacturer.
+Affiliate Marketing Program direct clients to a company’s store or sell products on behalf of a manufacturer.
 Distributors and retail stores are common channel partners for companies that distribute food and physical products.

 However, in the digital age, more and more products are being sold online.
 Therefore, the use of email and affiliate marketing as channels is growing.
 In 2015, 15% of the digital media industry’s revenue was generated from affiliate marketing.